 Wi-Fi on p.s.® flights and two-cabin regional aircraft

-United currently offers Gogo® Internet service on p.s.
+United currently offers Internet service from several providers including Gogo® on p.s.
 Premium Service aircraft, serving select transcontinental routes.
-We are in the process of installing Gogo Internet service on our two-cabin regional aircraft CRJ-700, EMB170 and EMB175.

 Starting 48 hours before the scheduled departure of your p.s. flight, you can check if the Wi-Fi Internet service is provided by Gogo by visiting the Amenities section in the United app (search for your flight, go to the Details page and scroll down to select Amenities) or the Inflight Amenities tab of your flight status on united.com.
 If Gogo is the Wi-Fi provider, you can purchase a day pass for your p.s. flight in advance at gogoair.com and save up to 60%.